niplav/site/now.md

 Inconsistent Preferences into Consistent Ones](./turning.html).

 I'm also conducting a full edit of all texts on the website, which is turning out to take *way* longer than I expected.
-(I started with [this page](./eccentric.html) and immediately got stuck, expanding the text considerably).

 ### Abandoned